BioBoost/course_programming_from_base_to_ace/docs/introduction/01_introduction_to_computer_programming/README.md

     * Low Level Language
     * Natural Language

-7. What is true about the Visual Studio Code application ?
+7. What is true about the Visual Studio application ?

     * It's a GUI application
     * It's a console application